Landon Carter Haynes: Tennessee politics, 1844-1859

 Although a Whig in his youth, Haynes joined the Democratic Party in 1839.
 In 1844, he was an elector for James K. Polk, while his old mentor, Nelson, was an elector for Henry Clay.
 While canvassing for Polk, Haynes honed his skills as an orator, delivering eloquent speeches in favor of Democratic positions, such as the annexation of Texas.
 At one event, he accused Whigs of being "latitudinarious," prompting taunts from Brownlow, who stated there was no such word.
 Haynes and Nelson would later serve as the respective electors for Lewis Cass and Zachary Taylor in 1848.

 Haynes was elected to the Tennessee House of Representatives in 1845.
 As a legislator, he supported a repeal of the "quart" law (which banned the sale of liquor in quantities of less than one quart), tried to amend the bill chartering Jackson College to obtain funds for Washington College and Tusculum, and tried to amend a banking bill to establish branches of the state bank in each of the state's grand divisions.
-In 1847, he was elected to the Tennessee Senate.
+In 1847 he was elected to the Tennessee Senate.
 In this capacity, he helped obtain funding for railroad construction and improvements to the upper Holston River.
-He returned to the House in 1849, where he was elected Speaker by a 38-31 vote, and continued championing railroad construction.
+He returned to the House in 1849, where he was elected speaker by a 38-31 vote and continued championing railroad construction.

 In 1851, a sizeable faction of the Democratic Party, angry with the policies of incumbent 1st district congressman Andrew Johnson, convinced Haynes to run against him in the general election (the Whig Party opted not to field a candidate).
 In what would prove to be one of Johnson's toughest campaigns, the two candidates canvassed the district together, engaging in fierce debates in front of large crowds.
 Haynes criticized Johnson's support for the Homestead Bill, arguing it was an abolitionist measure, and accused Johnson of having opposed railroad construction and supporting Whig candidates.
-Johnson noted that Haynes had voted for Whig Governor Newton Cannon in 1839, and pointed out that Haynes had been expelled from the Methodist ministry.
+Johnson noted that Haynes had voted for Whig Governor Newton Cannon in 1839 and pointed out that Haynes had been expelled from the Methodist ministry.
 Johnson won the election by just over 1,600 votes.

 After a hiatus in which he focused on his law practice, Haynes reentered politics in 1859 when he again ran for Congress.
-This time, his opponent was his old law mentor, T.A.R.
-Nelson.
+This time, his opponent was his old law mentor Nelson.
 Haynes championed states' rights and secession, while Nelson ran on a pro-Union platform.
 Unlike the 1851 campaign, the 1859 canvass was relatively cordial, with Haynes at one point coming to Nelson's defense after a newspaper had misquoted him.
 On election day, Nelson edged Haynes by just 90 votes.